wobkenh/simplematcomponents/projects/simplemattable/README.md

 There will be new versions when new features are added or a new Angular version releases.

 History (Version in parenthesis is required Angular Version):
++ 6.1 (10.0): Fixed cell data refresh bug.
+Added list of elements as third parameter.
+Added functionality to change page settings when using frontend pagination
 + 6.0 (10.0): Updated to angular 10
 + 5.4 (9.0): Expandable Rows
 + 5.3 (9.0): Footer Row